 Prague is like no other city.
 Most people come because of the charming Old Town full of historical buildings and winding narrow streets.
-But Prague has a lot more.
+But Prague has a lot more to offer.
 It’s a vibrant yet compact city that’s amazingly rich in culture, there’s a thriving foodie scene, innovative entrepreneurial environment etc.

 Is there any district in Prague city where you recommend basing yourself?

-I think Prague Vinohrady is great, especially if you enjoy not being straight in the city center.
-You can still get to the very center in a few tram stops, or even walk by foot.
+I think Prague Vinohrady is great, especially if you enjoy not being straight in the city centre.
+You can still get to the very centre in a few tram stops or even walk on foot.
 The district is popular among expats.
 And I actually live in Vinohrady myself.